-I'm an audiovisual historian and filmmaker working at the intersection of scholarship and art, which is where I have built Seven Local Film in Jackson Heights, Queens, where I live.
+I'm an audiovisual historian and filmmaker working at the intersection of research and art, which is where I've built Seven Local Film in Jackson Heights, Queens, where I live.
 Meanwhile, I teach Screen Studies in Brooklyn College's Feirstein Graduate School of Cinema, in the borough in which I was born and raised.
-My films explore audiovisual art's analytic as well as expressive capacity to create history as well as the potential of archival and social research to produce art.
+My films explore documentary art's analytic as well as expressive power.

-I did my undergraduate degree in history at Cornell University and then my doctorate, also in history, at the University of Texas at Austin, where my dissertation, Hollywood and United States-Mexico Relations in the Golden Age of Mexican Cinema, won the Barnes Lathrop Prize.
-My publications since then have focused on film, television, and the history of the Americas.
+I did my undergraduate degree in history at Cornell University and my doctorate, also in history, at the University of Texas at Austin, where my dissertation, Hollywood and United States-Mexico Relations in the Golden Age of Mexican Cinema, won the Barnes Lathrop Prize.
+My publications have focused on film, television, and the history of the Americas.
 Among other places, I've taught at Barnard, Columbia, and Yale, where, between 2002 and 2010, I was a professor of History and Film, Latin American and American studies, and where I was honored to receive the Poorvu Prize for Excellence in Interdisciplinary Undergraduate Instruction (for my course The Idea of the Western Hemisphere), the Graduate School's Mentorship Prize for the Humanities, and a McCredie Fellowship in Instructional Technology, which inadvertently facilitated my move from writing about audiovisual culture to making it.

 The relationship between writing and video is reciprocal but not static.
 Just as my written history work's conceptual and representational limits pushed me to make films, my video work's form as well as content has spawned a book's worth of essays, the substance and shape of which would never have materialized without audiovisual experimentation.
 Writing for Unisphere contemplates the interborough and interamerican present and past of global NYC, viewed from Queens.